Atloas/ApexStratRoulette/README.md

 For example:
     java StratRoulette team weapons extra
 This will tell the entire team what weapons and extra strategies to use, but won't restrict your legend choice.
-An empty options string will result in a full roll.
+An empty options string will result in a full roll:
+    java StratRoulette